Get

 Juglans nigra nuts (Image Credit: Gmihail, Wikimedia Commons CC BY-SA 3.0 Serbia)

-Black walnuts (Juglans nigra) present a double danger to dogs.
+Black walnuts (Juglans nigra) present a double danger to canines.
 A toxin called juglone occurs naturally in black walnuts and can lead to gastrointestinal upset, including vomiting and diarrhea, for your pet.
 These walnuts can also develop mold, especially after they fall on the ground, which can also be toxic to dogs.
-The main types of mold we worry about are Aspergillus flavus which produces an aflatoxin that is highly dangerous for dogs.
+The main type of mold to worry about is Aspergillus flavus, which produces an aflatoxin that is highly dangerous for canines.

 3. Pistachios